Vivek-04022001/documentation/plone.app.dexterity/advanced/custom-add-and-edit-forms.md

 ## Edit forms

-An edit form is just a form that is registered for a particular type of content and knows how to register its fields.
+An edit form is just a form that's registered for a particular type of content and knows how to register its fields.
 If the form is named `edit`, it will replace the default edit form, which is registered with that name for the more general `IDexterityContent` interface.

 Dexterity provides a standard edit form base class that provides sensible defaults for buttons, labels, and so on.
 This should be registered for a type schema (not a class).
-To create an edit form that is identical to the default, we could do the following.
+To create an edit form that's identical to the default, we could do the following.

 ```python
 from plone.dexterity.browser import edit